refinedev/refine/.changeset/real-planes-float.md

 "@pankod/refine-remix-router": patch
 ---

 🎉 Added `AuthPage` to the `refine` app.
 This page is used to login, register, reset password and update password.
-Login page is default page and old `LoginPage` prop is deprecated.
+Login page is default page and old `LoginPage` component is deprecated.

 # New Auth Hooks